 Automation and the Manufacturing of Universes

-industry can seem inimical to nature, especially when nature is sentimentalized
+industry, like the toxins that accumulate in the womb, can seem inimical to nature, especially when nature is sentimentalized

 as a pastoral woodland of bunnies and babbling brooks.
 Through

 such a selective lens the smokestacks, strip mines, and strip malls of

 urban development seem to insult the natural order.
 Nonetheless, and right-wing